Select, Label, and Mix: Learning Discriminative Invariant Feature Representations for Partial Domain Adaptation: Introduction

 \section{Introduction}

-Deep neural networks usually do not generalize well to domains that are not distributed identically to the training data.
-Domain adaptation~\cite{csurka2017domain, wang2018deep} addresses this problem by transferring knowledge from a label-rich source domain to a target domain where labels are scarce or unavailable.
-Despite impressive results on commonly used benchmark datasets, domain adaptation algorithms often assume that the source and target domains share the same label space~\cite{ganin2015unsupervised, gretton2012kernel, long2015learning, long2018conditional, long2016unsupervised, shen2017wasserstein, sun2016deep}.
-However, since large-scale labelled datasets are readily accessible as source domain data, a more realistic scenario is partial domain adaptation (PDA), which assumes that the target label space is a subset of the source label space, that has received increasing research attention recently~\cite{bucci2019tackling, chen2019domain, chen2020selective, hu2019multi, xu2019larger, zhang2018importance}.
+Deep neural networks usually have recently shown impressive performance on many visual tasks by leveraging large collections of labeled data.
+However, they usually do not generalize well to domains that are not distributed identically to the training data.
+Domain adaptation~\cite{csurka2017domain,wang2018deep} addresses this problem by transferring knowledge from a label-rich source domain to a target domain where labels are scarce or unavailable.
+However, standard domain adaptation algorithms often assume that the source and target domains share the same label space~\cite{ganin2015unsupervised,gretton2012kernel,long2015learning,long2018conditional,long2016unsupervised}.
+Since large-scale labelled datasets are readily accessible as source domain data, a more realistic scenario is partial domain adaptation (PDA), which assumes that target label space is a subset of source label space, that has received increasing research attention recently~\cite{bucci2019tackling,chen2019domain,chen2020selective,hu2019multi}.

-Several methods have been proposed to solve partial domain adaptation by reweighting source samples~\cite{bucci2019tackling, chen2019domain, chen2020selective, hu2019multi, xu2019larger, zhang2018importance}.
-However, (1) most of the existing methods still suffer from negative transfer due to the presence of outlier source domain classes, which cripples domain-wise transfer with untransferable knowledge; (2) in absence of labels, they often neglect the class-aware information in the target domain which fails to guarantee the discriminability of the latent space; and (3) given filtering of the outliers, samples from the source and the target domain are not alone sufficient to learn domain invariant features for such a complex problem.
-As a result, the domain classifier may falsely align unlabeled target samples with samples of a different class in the source domain, leading to inconsistent predictions.
+Several methods have been proposed to solve partial domain adaptation by reweighting the source domain samples~\cite{bucci2019tackling,chen2019domain,chen2020selective,hu2019multi,xu2019larger,zhang2018importance}.
+However, (1) most of the existing methods still suffer from negative transfer due to presence of outlier source domain classes, which cripples domain-wise transfer with untransferable knowledge; (2) in absence of the labels, they often neglect the class-aware information in target domain which fails to guarantee the discriminability of the latent space; and (3) given filtering of the outliers, limited number of samples from the source and target domain are not alone sufficient to learn domain invariant features for such a complex problem.
+As a result, a domain classifier may falsely align the unlabeled target samples with samples of a different class in the source domain, leading to inconsistent predictions.